Unusual Options Activity Insight: Taiwan Semiconductor | Benzinga

 Unusual Options Activity Insight: Taiwan Semiconductor

-Shares of Taiwan Semiconductor (NYSE:TSM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $115.77.
+Taiwan Semiconductor (NYSE:TSM) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $119.52 following the option alert.

 - Sentiment: BULLISH